Find My Network Exploit Turns Any Bluetooth Device Into a Tracker

 The attack does require fairly hefty computing resources – the research team used hundreds of graphics processing units to quickly find matching cryptographic keys.
 However, they note that this could be achieved relatively inexpensively by renting GPUs, which has become a common practice in the crypto-mining community.

-The team said they notified Apple about the vulnerability in July 2024, and Apple has since acknowledged the issue in security updates, but the company hasn't yet revealed how it's going to resolve the issue.
+The team said they notified Apple about the vulnerability in July 2024, and Apple says that it protected against the vulnerability in December software updates.

 Even after Apple implements a fix, the researchers warn the vulnerability could persist for years as many users delay updating their devices.
 "The vulnerable Find My network will continue to exist until those devices slowly 'die out,' and this process will take years," said one researcher.

 The research will be formally presented at the USENIX Security Symposium in August.
-Meantime, the team recommends users be cautious about apps requesting Bluetooth permissions, keep their devices updated, and consider privacy-focused operating systems for better protection.
+The team recommends users be cautious about apps requesting Bluetooth permissions, keep their devices updated, and consider privacy-focused operating systems for better protection.

 Popular Stories